-- Take Profit – take-profit orders are used to automatically close out existing positions in order to lock in profits when there is a move in a favorable direction.
+- Take Profit – Take-profit orders are used to automatically close out existing positions in order to lock in profits when there is a move in a favourable direction.

-Using stats to check causality is another way of arrving at a decision, i.e. change in which security causes change in the other and which one leads.
-The causality test will determine the “lead-lag” pair; quote for the leading and cover the lagging security.
+Using statistics to check causality is another way of arriving at a decision, i.e. change in which security causes change in the other and which one leads.
+The causality test will determine the “lead-lag pair“; quote for the leading and cover the lagging security.

 What kind of tools should you go for, while backtesting?

-Since backtesting for algorithmic trading strategies involves huge amount of data, especially if you are going to use tick by tick data.
-So, you should go for tools which can handle such mammoth load of data.
+Since backtesting for algorithmic trading strategies involves a huge amount of data, especially if you are going to use tick by tick data.
+So, you should go for tools which can handle such a mammoth load of data.
 Quantra Blueshift is a free platform which allows you to perform backtesting, investment research and algorithmic trading, using 10+ years data.

 R or MATLAB?